philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App_1.md

     -   Sign in to <https://make.powerapps.com>

-    -   Select your **environment** at the top right if it is not already set to your Practice environment.
+    -   Select your **Sales Trial** environment at the top right if it is not already set.

     -   Select **+ Create** Note that apps and portals can be started from blank, from data, or from templates.